nais/cli/internal/apply/README.md

 - `--environment` (`-e`) — target environment, e.g. `dev` or `prod` (required, tab-completion supported)
 - `--team` (`-t`) — team slug (required)
 - `--allow-ignored-fields` — warn instead of failing when a manifest contains fields that `nais apply` ignores (e.g. `metadata.namespace`, `metadata.annotations`)
+- `--wait` — wait for applied resources to become ready before returning.
+Currently supported for `Application` resources; other kinds (Valkey, OpenSearch) are skipped
+- `--timeout` — maximum time to wait for resources to become ready when `--wait` is set (default `10m`).
+Examples: `30s`, `5m`, `10m`

+## Waiting for readiness

+With `--wait`, after a successful apply `nais apply` polls the Nais API until each wait-capable resource has converged to a healthy, steady state, and exits non-zero if the `--timeout` is reached first (useful for failing CI jobs).

+For an `Application`, "ready" means the rollout has converged to a single instance group where all desired instances are ready and the application state is `RUNNING`.
+Because the apply endpoint returns no rollout handle, correlation is
+best-effort: `nais apply` waits for a new rollout (an instance group created at/after the apply) to converge.
+If no new rollout appears shortly after a no-op apply and the application is already healthy, it is reported as already up to date.

 ## Manifest format